 - 5.1 Pay progression arrangements for all TMG employees are set out in FEP 2591, Appendix B. In addition to the general pay review as described in paragraph 4.4, there is a performance related pay progression scheme.
 All staff are appraised using the society of local authority chief executives (SOLACE) scheme.
 There is a three grade rating system and pay progression is applied to those staff in the top two grades.
-The scheme provides for line manager appraisal; there is, therefore, no automatic right to salary progression for this group of staff. - 5.2 Where staff have reached the salary maximum and have performed within the top two ratings on the SOLACE scheme they are eligible for a non-consolidated performance payment.
+The scheme provides for line manager appraisal; there is, therefore, no automatic right to salary progression for this group of staff. - 5.2 The arrangements for pay progression set out in paragraph 5.1 are currently under discussion with Prospect and are liable to change in 2020/21.
+Pending any changes, all eligible TMG employees will receive a pay progression of 2.5%, or to the maximum of the scale if less, on 1 April 2020. - 5.3 Where staff have reached the salary maximum and have performed within the top two ratings on the SOLACE scheme they are eligible for a non-consolidated performance payment.